freeCodeCamp/freeCodeCamp/guide/english/css/colors/index.md

 An RGB value is a combination of intensity values for red, green, and blue.
 Each is between 0 (black) and 255 (full intensity).
 RGBA color values are an extension of RGB color values with an alpha channel - which specifies the opacity for a color.
 The alpha parameter is a number between 0.0 (fully transparent) and 1.0 (fully opaque).

-An RGB color value is specified with: rgb(red, green, blue) An RGBA color value is similar, with the alpha value in last position: rgba(red, green, blue, alpha)
+An RGB color value is specified with: rgb(red, green, blue).
+An RGBA color value is similar, with the alpha value in last position: rgba(red, green, blue, alpha)

 ### HSL(A)